agrasonal/Chicago_Speed_Enforcement_Tableau/README.md

 ## Conclusion
 The purpose of this story was to communicate the message that authorities need to revisit the program policies and installation locations in order to make sure that the the efforts are being directed in the right direction.

 With the help of three story points, we broke down our key message and integrated it in the form of a story.
-This way it helps to communicate only a piece of information at a time, helping the reader to absorb and understand it in a better way.
+This way it helps to communicate only one piece of information at a time, helping the reader to absorb and understand it in a better way.

 Tableau Link for this project can be found here: